Your next CTA Insights is here! This month we unveil new research, a number of events to attend and ways to engage across CTA and CES .

 2: Updates from CTA’s Standards Team

-— The Society for Standardization Professionals Annual Conference in Ottawa.
+Earlier this month, members of the CTA Technology & Standards team attended the SES-Standards — The Society for Standardization Professionals Annual Conference in Ottawa.
 This year’s theme focused on Unlocking Possibilities — Standards without Borders.

 , Sr. Director, Technology & Standards, serves as President of SES and presented the Society’s awards.
 She was also moderator for a session on Standards at the Crossroads: Geopolitics, Trade and the Future of Innovation — discussing how standards influence innovation.